Your Questions, Answered

 Frequently Asked Questions

-ART includes all fertility treatments in which both eggs & sperms are handled.
-In general, ART procedures involves eggs retrieval from the ovaries, combining them with sperm in the laboratory and returning them to uterus.
+ART includes all fertility treatments in which both eggs and sperm are handled.
+In general, ART procedures involve retrieving eggs from the ovaries, combining them with sperm in the laboratory, and returning the resulting embryos to the uterus.

 • Tubal blockage